Holomorphic Blocks in Three Dimensions: Block integrals

 The final operation is the addition of a gauge-invariant operator $\CO_i$ to the superpotential to break a certain $U(1)_i$ flavor symmetry.
 The precise form of the operator is unimportant; it may well be a non-perturbative monopole operator, as used in class $\CR$.
 However, it must have R-charge equal to two so that the $U(1)_R$ R-symmetry of the theory is preserved.
 Since the cigar partition function is invariant under superpotential deformations, the only effect of adding $\CO_i$ is to fix the value of a corresponding mass parameter $x_i\to 1$.
-Consequently, the action on Ward identities is to first eliminate the shift $\hat p_i$ and then to set $\hat x_i=1$.
+Consequently, the action on line-operator identities is to first eliminate the shift $\hat p_i$ and then to set $\hat x_i=1$.
 Again, elimination takes place in the left ideal.

-By iterating the moves we have just defined, we can construct the Lagrangian for any abelian $\CN=2$ gauge theory, and simultaneously build its Ward identities.
-It is interesting to note that all of the nontrivial complexity in the Ward identities arises from algebraic ``elimination'' steps, such as the elimination of $\hat p_i$ induced by adding a superpotential.
+By iterating the moves we have just defined, we can construct the Lagrangian for any abelian $\CN=2$ gauge theory, and simultaneously build its line-operator identities.
+It is interesting to note that all of the nontrivial complexity in the line-operator identities arises from algebraic ``elimination'' steps, such as the elimination of $\hat p_i$ induced by adding a superpotential.

 To generalize this program so as to allow for nonabelian gauge groups, we need only modify the gauging rule.
 Suppose we have a theory with $U(1)^r$ flavor symmetry that is enhanced to a simple nonabelian group $G$.
 (For this to be the case, the matter content of the theory must fill out complete multiplets of $G$, and the superpotential must be invariant.)
 We take $\mathbb T=U(1)^r$ to be a maximal torus of $G$.
 Let $\vec x = (x_1,...,x_r)$ denote the mass parameters associated to this maximal torus (all other parameters are unaffected), and let $\Delta_+$ denote the positive roots of $G$, in a basis corresponding to $\mathbb T$.
-Then to perform a nonabelian gauging, we first conjugate all the Ward identities by $ \prod_{\eta\in \Delta_+}\big( \vec x^{\frac12\eta}-\vec x^{-\frac12\eta}\big)$.
+Then to perform a nonabelian gauging, we first conjugate all the line-operator identities by $ \prod_{\eta\in \Delta_+}\big( \vec x^{\frac12\eta}-\vec x^{-\frac12\eta}\big)$.
 This is the effect of including W-bosons in the theory.
-Afterwards we apply the rule above for gauging all the $U(1)$'s in $\mathbb T$, \ie\ we eliminate all $\hat x_i$ ($i=1,...,r$) from the Ward identities and set the conjugate $\hat p_i\to 1$.
+Afterwards we apply the rule above for gauging all the $U(1)$'s in $\mathbb T$, \ie\ we eliminate all $\hat x_i$ ($i=1,...,r$) from the identities and set the conjugate $\hat p_i\to 1$.
 The validity of this prescription can be verified by looking at $S^3_b$ or $\SqS$ partition functions.